Bleeding after your period or seeing some mid-cycle spotting? Turns out, the culprit could be ovulation bleeding.

-If you have spotting that isn’t going away, the bleeding is heavier, or you have any other unpleasant symptoms (such as severe abdominal pain, dizziness, or a fever) it would be a good idea to talk to your doctor.
+If you have ovulation spotting that isn’t going away, the bleeding is heavier, or you have any other unpleasant symptoms (such as severe abdominal pain, dizziness, or a fever) it would be a good idea to talk to your doctor.

 Other signs of ovulation to watch for

-It’s also the start of your “fertile window”: as sperm can survive for several days in this fluid, get busy between the sheets ASAP to increase the odds of getting pregnant once ovulation occurs.
+It’s also the start of your “fertile window”: as sperm can survive for up to five days in this fluid, get busy between the sheets ASAP to increase the odds of getting pregnant once ovulation occurs.